hyosung11/Launch-School/Courses/journal.md

 17:44 I enjoy solving 7 kyu problems on Codewars.
 Time for dinner.

 21:48 Stuck on a problem and going to watch Cobra Kai with Sohee now.
 Alex got a baby gift for Jeff's kid and I split the cost with him.
 Nice gesture.

+22:22 Had to look up answer for Character Count.
+Now going to bed.